Sergeant Reckless: Military service

 When not on the front lines, Reckless packed other items for the platoon, and was particularly useful for stringing telephone wire.
 Carrying reels of wire on her pack that were played out as she walked, she could string as much wire as twelve men on foot.
 She became the first horse in the Marine Corps known to have participated in an amphibious landing when the 5th moved from Camp Casey to Inchon, planning to participate in amphibious landings hundreds of miles south of Inchon.
 The commanding officer of the transport halted loading operations when he saw the platoon on the dock with Reckless.
 He refused to take her on board his clean ship, which had won an award for being the cleanest ship in the previous two years.
 She was allowed on board after the Marines produced the loading plan, approved by him, which specifically listed Reckless and her equipment.
-Once the ship was underway, she became sick, making a mess on the ship's decks during the first part of the voyage.
+Once the ship was underway, she became sick, making a mess on the ship's deck during the first part of the voyage.
 She could not be disembarked due to a storm, but soon became accustomed to the motion of the ship at sea and had no more problems.
 The 1st Marine Division was moved to a rest area soon after the move, and while there some platoon members posed with Reckless and a sign challenging the Thoroughbred Native Dancer to a race.
 They called their race the "Paddy Derby", the field "Upsan Downs", and the conditions differed from a typical horse race: 1.5 miles over paddies and hills, carrying 192 pounds of ammunition, and no riders.
 The Marines never received a reply; Native Dancer came in second in the Kentucky Derby, and went on to win the Preakness Stakes and Belmont Stakes.